-Someone’s gotta get a stateroom location near the disco, but why you?
+Someone’s gotta get a cruise ship room location near the disco, but why you?

 A quick read through cruise lines’ glossy brochures and flashy websites doesn’t always help prospective cruise passengers choose the best stateroom location.
 While it’s fairly easy to decide on either an inside, oceanview or balcony stateroom, finding one in the best location can be tricky.

 To ensure the best possible cruise vacation, it’s important to know exactly where to reserve your room location.
 This can be accomplished by a thorough examination of the deck plans for your ship.
 While the specs aren’t perfectly accurate, it is possible to eliminate any unwanted surprises.
 Once you’ve decided on the category of stateroom, then proceed to scrutinize the current deck plan.
 Here is the list of where not to book a stateroom.